cyb0rgdoll/cyb0rgdoll/README.md

 - Working/building on practical setup scripts and security tools.
 - Always learning through labs, CTFs, security events, and real-world projects.

-## Current Focus
+## Current Projects

+- Finish my studies for good this year and hopefully get to publish a research project of mine.
 - Developing and improving `Inventa`, a lightweight asset discovery project.
-- Building repeatable workflows for reconnaissance, security testing, and technical documentation.
+- Building tools and scripts for reconnaissance, vulnerabilty mananagement and security testing.

-## Connect

-- GitHub: `cyb0rgdoll`

 ---